Blendify/blender-manual/blender_docs/manual/physics/soft_body/collisions.rst

    Set this value to the fractional distance between vertices that you want them to have their own "space".
    Too high of a value will include too many vertices all the time and slow down the calculation.
-Too low of a level will let other vertices get too close and thus possibly intersect because there won't be enough time to slow them down.
+Too low of a level will let other vertices get too close and thus possibly intersect because there will not be enough time to slow them down.

 Stiffness